 #Why Is Your iPhone Locked or Unlocked?

-Where you bought your iPhone determines its lock status. iPhones purchased directly from Apple at full price typically come unlocked out of the box.
-That’s the default.
+Where you bought your iPhone determines its lock status. iPhones purchased directly from Apple at full price come unlocked out of the box by default.
+Refurbished Apple devices sold through Apple’s website are also unlocked.

 Here’s how the major U.S. carriers handle it:

 - T-Mobile locks phones for 40 days after activation on postpaid plans.
-T-Mobile’s device unlock support page confirms they automatically unlock eligible devices after this period.
+T-Mobile’s device unlock support page confirms they automatically unlock eligible devices after this period, with no call required.

 #Unlocking a Carrier-Locked iPhone

-If your iPhone shows “SIM Locked,” you’ll need to contact your carrier to request an unlock.
-You can’t do this through Apple.
-According to Apple’s unlock support page, only your current carrier can unlock your iPhone.
+If your iPhone shows “SIM Locked,” contact your carrier to request an unlock.
+According to Apple’s unlock support page, only your current carrier can process the request.
+Apple can’t unlock it on your behalf.

 - The iPhone is fully paid off.
 No remaining balance on your installment plan.